stfc/ca-website/index.rst

    Through careful implementation of these processes, we can ensure that the level of assurance provided by the UK eScience CA is not lowered, and we remain compliant with the IGTF requirements for a Classic CA ("CEDAR").

-**Welcome to the UK Certification Authority.
+**Welcome to the UK eScience Certification Authority.
 Please read the information below to obtain a certificate.**

 Who can have a Certificate?
 ###########################